top of page

 Time tells you when to work.
 Energy determines how that work unfolds.

 You could block off hours to write your essays.
-But if your mind is scattered, your confidence low, and your tank empty, you’ll spin in circles.
-Productivity without presence doesn’t get you very far.
+But if your mind is scattered, your confidence low, and your tank empty, you'll spin in circles.
+Productivity without presence doesn't get you very far.
+The most compelling MBA applications don't come from late-night sprints or check-the-box sessions.
+They come from clarity, stamina, and focus.
+And that requires something deeper than good scheduling: it requires protecting your energy.

 The difference between time and energy

-Time is finite.
-We all have the same 24 hours.
-But energy?
-That’s the variable that shifts everything.
 You can schedule an essay writing session – but if your energy is depleted, the quality of that session will suffer.
 Instead of insight, you get indecision.
 Instead of momentum, you get frustration.
+The words that appear on the page when you're running on empty are almost never the ones you'd write when you're genuinely present and thinking clearly.

-Strong applications don’t emerge from perfect calendars.
+Strong applications don't emerge from perfect calendars.
 They come from presence – the ability to show up fully and think deeply.
-And that’s only possible when your energy is aligned.
-Time helps you plan the work.
-Energy determines whether you’re truly capable of doing the work well.
+And that's only possible when your energy is aligned with the work you're asking it to do.

-What energy management looks like
+What energy management actually looks like

 So what does managing your energy actually look like during the MBA application process?